 If you haven’t watched The Game Changers, go watch it now.
 It is eye-opening and debunks a lot of common myths about a plant-based diet, especially the one about soy not being good for men.
 Also, check out The Game Changers website for recipes!

 We are not 100% plant-based, but we call ourselves primarily plant-based.
 We still eat fish at least once a week or once every two weeks and we eat the meat of the animals that we hunt.
-We still eat free-range eggs for breakfast, use and make bone broth, ghee, cheese and homemade ice cream from cream (non-plant-based).
-For the most part, though we are plant-based, but we’ve come up with a version that works for us and our health and by eating the meat of the animal we hunt, we are not supporting big business meat facilities.
+We still eat free-range eggs for breakfast, and use and make bone broth, ghee, cheese, and homemade ice cream from cream (non-plant-based).
+For the most part, though we are plant-based, we’ve come up with a version that works for us and our health and by eating the meat of the animal we hunt, we are not supporting big business meat facilities.
 Plus the hunting season is only in the Autumn and Winter months so if we don’t get anything or don’t get much we don’t have meat!